yakraj/Ternary/README.md

 2. finding the advantage of Ternary operator

-# Advantages of ternary operatr
+# Advantages of ternary operator
 1. it's very easy to use.
 2. very less coding.
 3. clean codes.